orthecreedence/cl-async/tcp-ssl.md

 [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket).

-Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `ssl-ctx` (SSL context) object which is uses to create an SSL connection with.
+Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `ssl-ctx` (SSL context) object which is used to create the SSL connection.
 The socket returned by `init-tcp-ssl-socket` can be passed to [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket) if you want to directly connect it.